Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Experiments

 \section{Experiments}

-We evaluate our method using a simulated quadruped Unitree A1 Robot \cite{a12021} in a set of challenging and diverse environments built in PyBullet \cite{coumans2021pybullet}, including environments with both static and moving obstacles, spheres to collect, as well as mountainous terrain.
+We evaluate our method in simulation and the real world.
+In the simulation, we simulate a quadruped robot in a set of challenging and diverse environments.
+In the real world, we conduct experiments in indoor scenarios with obstacles and in-the-wild with complex terrain and novel obstacles.